seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 The form is very simple and we could leave it there but we can go heaps further with RTL and accessibility testing.

-Lets turn this example into a fully functional form, that means all fields should be required, show error messages if inputs left empty on submit and focus should be managed when there are errors.
+Lets turn this example into a fully functional form, that means all fields should be required, show error messages if inputs are left empty on submit and focus should be managed when there are errors.
 My preferred way to handle errors and focus in simple forms is to show errors below each input and send the users focus back to the first input in error.

 ```jsx
 import React, { useState } from "react";